Someone's Watching Me!: Plot

 In a subsequent phone call, the stalker comments on Leigh's appearance, leading her to realize the man resides in the building across from hers.
 She, Sophie, and Paul stake out in Leigh's apartment and attempt to identify the stalker by using the telescope to view the opposite apartments.
 A meeting with Gary Hunt, a police officer, is unfruitful as he informs Leigh that the man has not committed a crime.
 Back at Leigh's apartment, the stalker phones again, asking Leigh to look out the telescope; she sees the man she witnessed in the laundry room, apparently looking back at her through his telescope.
 Police subsequently arrest the man for harassment, though he denies any involvement, and he leaves California to return to his native Iowa.

-Leigh is horrified when she receives another letter, and spots a different man spying on her from his balcony— she realizes the wrong man was caught.
+Leigh is horrified when she receives another letter, and spots a different man spying on her from his balcony—she realizes the wrong man was caught.
 Armed with a walkie-talkie and a knife, Leigh goes to confront her stalker, communicating with Sophie, who watches from Leigh's apartment.
 When Leigh manages to enter the stalker's apartment, she witnesses Sophie being attacked in hers.
 She rushes back, but finds Sophie has vanished.
 Police find that Sophie had a flight to Fort Worth that night, and assume she left Los Angeles; they also explain to Leigh that the apartment she believes her stalker resides in is temporarily empty, as the resident is working abroad.

 Alone in her apartment again, Leigh discovers a hidden microphone the stalker has used to surveil her.
-Through further investigation, Leigh and Paul learn the name of the apartment building's inspector, Herbert Stiles, a prominent inspector who has access to numerous buildings in the city.
+Through further investigation, Leigh and Paul learn that the apartment building's inspector, Herbert Stiles, also oversees and has access to numerous other buildings in the city.
 Suspecting Stiles may be the stalker, Leigh discovers his address and breaks into his house.
 There, she finds a number of microphones and other devices suggesting he has been the one bugging her apartment.
 After phoning Paul, Leigh returns to her apartment, but finds the lights out.
 On the coffee table is a typewritten suicide note signed with Leigh's name.
 In the dark, Leigh is suddenly attacked by Stiles, who attempts to throw her over the balcony, but she manages to stab him with a shard of glass before he falls over to his death.